slavcp/glorp/README.md

 - [x] Account Manager
 - [x] Queue ranked without the game open
 - [x] Find out your real ping to the servers
-- [x] External queue for ranked
-- [x] Frame Cap
+- [x] CPU Throttler
 - [x] Lightweight autoupdater
+- [x] Basic shortcuts (F11 - toggle fullscreen, F6 new lobby)
 - [x] and more...

 ## Potential issues

 If in a GPU bottleneck, the amount of frames displayed will drop severely, but the game's render loop won't slow down, this results in the client being almost unusable. <br>
-Consider using the ingame Frame Cap in such scenario
+Consider using the CPU Throttler in such scenario

 ## Building